Classic Limited Edition

 Classic Limited Edition is the only studio album by American hip hop group Made Men.
-It was released on August 24, 1999 through Restless Records and ZNO Records.
-Production was handled mostly by the group's production team Hangmen 3, alongside Deric "D-Dot" Angelettie, Kanye West, L.E.S., Dame Grease, Daz Dillinger, Trackmasters and Vincent Herbert.
-It features guest appearances from Wiseguys, Big Pun, Big Tray Deee, Cardan, Mase, Master P, Monifah, Montell Jordan, Queen Pen, Tha Dogg Pound and The Lox.
-The album peaked at #61 on the Billboard 200 and #9 on the Billboard Top R&B/Hip-Hop Albums chart in the United States.
+It was released on August 24, 1999, through Restless Records.
+The production was handled mostly by the group's production team Hangmen 3, alongside Deric "D-Dot" Angelettie, Kanye West, L.E.S., Dame Grease, Daz Dillinger, Trackmasters and Vincent Herbert.
+It features guest appearances from Wiseguys, Big Pun, Big Tray Deee, Cardan, Mase, Master P, Monifah, Montell Jordan, Queen Pen, Tha Dogg Pound and the Lox.
+The album peaked at No. 61 on the Billboard 200 and No. 9 on the Billboard Top R&B/Hip-Hop Albums chart.

+Album review controversy

+The Source's review of Classic Limited Edition caused a controversy.
+The magazine, at the time controlled by the owner's friend and a member of the Made Men rapper Benzino, gave Classic Limited Edition four-and-a-half out of five "mics" rating.
+The reviewer was later revealed to be fictitious.
+Benzino also demanded from Selwyn Seyfu Hinds, then editor-in-chief of The Source, to publish a cover story dedicated to the Made Men.
+After a heated argument, Hinds refused to publish it and subsequently resigned.